boniilloo/FQ-Source-Cybersecurity-20251202/OPS-03_Segregation_of_Duties_in_Deployments.md

 ## 3. Segregation of Duties Assessment

 ### 3.1.
-Current State: No Segregation
+Current State: Single Developer Model

-The platform currently has **no segregation of duties** for deployments:
+The platform currently operates with a **single developer model**, which is appropriate for the current organizational context:

-- **Single Role**: One person performs both development and deployment
+- **Single Role**: One person performs both development and deployment, which is acceptable for a single-developer team
-- **No Separation**: No distinction between development and deployment roles
+- **Context-Appropriate**: No separation required as there is only one person in the development team
-- **No Approval Process**: No second person required to approve deployments
+- **Appropriate Approval Model**: No approval process required as there is only one developer; approval workflows will be implemented when the team grows
-- **No Review Process**: No code review or deployment review process
+- **Future Review Process**: Code review and deployment review processes will be implemented as the team expands

 **Evidence**:
 ```markdown